sug4r-wr41th/sug4r-wr41th.github.io/content/posts/a256c9e8-16e9-4d4d-8e1c-7bee3584a5da/index.md

 Reading trought the code reveals some interesting facts:

-- the script makes a web request to Vimeo's streaming services, searching for a specific video meta-data; the response is extracted with a regular expression and decrypted using AES with the initialization vector and the symmetic key are hard-coded into the script; the whole process undergoes an additional stage.
+- the script makes a web request to Vimeo's streaming services, searching for a specific video meta-data; the response is extracted with a regular expression and decrypted using AES with the initialization vector and the symmetic key hard-coded into the script; the whole process undergoes an additional stage

 ![Video video not found](images/vimeo_video.png)